The Story So Far (band): Under Soil and Dirt, What You Don't See and Songs Of EP (2011–2014)

 Barrett Records released a split of The Story So Far and Morgan Foster in May 2011.
 Pure Noise released the band's debut album Under Soil and Dirt in June.
 On March 26, 2013, they released their second studio album, What You Don't See, which debuted at number 46 on the Billboard 200 chart in the U.S. They have also released a split with Stick to Your Guns on June 18.
 This split contains one new original song, Clairvoyant, and a cover of Pinback's song "Loro".
 The band was featured on the cover of Alternative Press' March 2013 issue "100 Bands You Need to Know."
 The band played the entire Warped Tour 2014 on the main stage.

 On April 24, 2014, The Story So Far announced they would be releasing Songs Of, an acoustic EP on June 17 through Pure Noise.
-The record contains some acoustic versions of previous songs, as well as one new original song ("Navy Blue") and a Bob Marley cover.
+The record contains some acoustic versions of previous songs, as well as one new original song, "Navy Blue", and "Waiting in Vain", a Bob Marley and the Wailers cover.